 Example of a Real Estate Gift

 Janet purchased her home years ago and has watched it grow steadily in value.
 Still active in her career and traveling frequently, she’s beginning to find home ownership more and more of a hassle.
 At this stage of her life, Janet has decided to move to a condominium development, where all exterior maintenance is provided.
 Janet sees this as an opportunity to gift her existing house to Northwestern while realizing valuable tax benefits.

 Janet avoids capital gains tax on the appreciation and qualifies for a federal income tax charitable deduction of $250,000, which is for her home’s fair market value today.
 She is able to claim 30 percent of her $200,000 adjusted gross income, or $60,000, in the year of the gift.
 In the five years following, she can continue to use up the remaining $190,000 deduction.
-Janet is happy in her new condo and loves knowing that the gift of her house will make a big difference supporting Northwestern.
+Janet is happy in her new condo and loves knowing that the gift of her property will make a big difference supporting Northwestern.

 - Contact Northwestern Gift Planning at 800-826-6709 or email@example.com to discuss the possibility of giving real estate to Northwestern.

 - Seek the advice of your financial or legal adviser to make sure this gift fits your goals.

 - If you include Northwestern in your plans, please use Northwestern’s legal name and federal tax ID number.